rolandyuwy/tp/docs/UserGuide.md

 * A food item with the same description, expiry date and tags as another food item is considered a duplicate.
 * Description cannot contain more than 50 characters, including spaces.
-* Tags cannot contain more than 72 characters, including spaces.
+* A tag cannot contain more than 72 characters, including spaces.
 * Description and tags are case-insensitive (i.e `d/Apple e/30-12-2020 q/1 t/Red` is the same item as `d/apple e/30-12-2020 q/2 t/red`).
 * The quantity field consists of 2 entities - `value` and `unit`.
 The `value` should come before the `unit`.
   * The `value` is compulsory.
 It must be a positive number with a maximum of 2 decimal places.